 Millions of Pounds of Food Go Unused Each Year in Minnesota

-Every day, the professional Food Rescue fleet and our trained food shelf partners collect thousands of pounds of produce, dairy, deli, meat, bakery and grocery items from more than 350 grocery retail partners.
-This donated product is distributed to food shelves, soup kitchens and shelters.
+Every day, the professional Retail Food Rescue fleet and our trained food shelf partners collect thousands of pounds of produce, dairy, deli, meat, bakery and grocery items from more than 450 retail partners.
+This donated product is distributed to food shelves, meal programs and shelters.